wilddog64/terraform-helm/modules/jenkins/README.md

     terraform apply /tmp/k8s-jenkins.plan

 ### To connect to GKE Jenkins Instance

+#### Identify the right namespace by running

+    kubectl get namespace

+This command will list available namespaces for a given GKE cluster, the output looks like this (it may be different depending on which GKE cluster you are running against to)

+    NAME              STATUS   AGE
+    bde-jenkins       Active   13h
+    default           Active   17h
+    kube-node-lease   Active   17h
+    kube-public       Active   17h
+    kube-system       Active   17h

+The namespace we are looking for is `bde-jenkins`

+#### Retrieve password from Kubernetes secrets

+Before you can login you need to retrieve `admin` password from kubernetes secret.
+The following command can do that for you

+    printf (kubectl get secret --namespace bde-jenkins bde-jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode);echo

+### Port forwarding

+To test if you can access to a provisoned Jenkins instance, executing the following shell script command to forward remote port 8080 to local,

+    ./jenkins-port-forwarding.sh

+### Login

+Navigate to http://localhost:8080, and enter `admin/<password>` to login to a Jenkins instance`.

 ### To destroy a Jenkins instance, add a `-destroy` flag to `terraform plan`

     # first generate a terraform plan